 Benefits of Applying for RSMS over ENS visa

 The requirements for RSMS are more straightforward than ENS in a number of important ways:

 - The employer does not need to meet the training requirement

-- The visa applicant requires a lower level of skill for the Direct Entry Stream – most applicants do not require a skills assessment, and there is no minimum work experience requirement
+- The visa applicant requires a lower level of skill for the Direct Entry Stream – most applicants do not require a skills assessment, but there is now a 3 year work experience requirement (same as the ENS)

 - It is possible to apply for RSMS in a wider range of occupations than ENS

 - RSMS is the highest priority visa in the skilled migration stream